damballa/abracad/README.md

 contain `_`.
 Abracad attempts to work around this difference by mapping `_` in Avro field names to `-` in Clojure symbols and vice-versa.
 The current implementation of this conversion does *not* handle keywords containing `_` instead, which is probably a bug.
+This mangling may be disabled by binding `abracad.avro.util/*mangle-names*` to `false`.

 #### Record de/serialization tweaking